quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Estimating min_rtt {#min-rtt}

-min_rtt is the minimum RTT observed for a given path.  min_rtt is set to the latest_rtt on the first RTT sample, and to the lesser of min_rtt and latest_rtt on subsequent samples.
+min_rtt is the minimum RTT observed for a given network path.  min_rtt is set to the latest_rtt on the first RTT sample, and to the lesser of min_rtt and latest_rtt on subsequent samples.
 In this document, min_rtt is used by loss detection to reject implausibly small rtt samples.